SofijaBosk/simple_games/README.md

 # simple_games
-Simple games made from scratch for practice using threads and GUI in Java
+Simple games made from scratch for practice using multithreading and GUI in Java

 Collect game:
   The goal is to collect all the coins before the enemies labeled X catch you.